x27/CFT/README.md

 * Uniden BCD436HP

+## WRITE DOCS TOGETHER
+#### Here will be subscribers comments.
+If you have something to add or remove, write to me by e-mail or create  Issue.

+1. Encryption cannot be listened to while Scanning Memories.
+It can be used only when Scanning a Range of Frequencies, When Entering a Frequency Manually, or with Close-Call.

+2. This feature will not find the Encryption Key.
+It is something that needs to be obtained in other ways.

 ### Debug Logs

 For more precise determination of the parameters of voice traffic decryption activation, control info is output to the scanner debug logs.